New sincerity: In philosophy

 "New sincerity" has also sometimes been used to refer to a philosophical concept deriving from the basic tenets of performatism.
 It is also seen as one of the key characteristics of metamodernism.
 Related literature includes Wendy Steiner's The Trouble with Beauty and Elaine Scarry's On Beauty and Being Just.
-Related movements may include post-postmodernism, New Puritans, Stuckism, the Kitsch movement and remodernism, as well as the Dogme 95 film movement led by Lars von Trier and others.
+Related movements may include post-postmodernism, New Puritans, Stuckism, the kitsch movement and remodernism, as well as the Dogme 95 film movement led by Lars von Trier.